 Director & writer Blake Edwards is full of surprises.
 I didn’t expect to see such a deliciously rambling ode to the old west from the king of slapstick.
 Sure, Edwards’s resume includes some stark dramas — Days of Wine and Roses (1962), Experiment in Terror (1962) — but he is mostly remembered today for his Pink Panther films.
 Wild Rovers has nothing in common with either one of these movies.
 This revisionist, melancholic western feels closer to John Ford or Sam Peckinpah than to the man who gave us Breakfast at Tiffany’s (1961) and Victor/Victoria (1982).

-It’s a moody, sometimes comical but more often than not dark, lyrical tone poem to old west themes and motifs, yet is conspicuously avant garde and reconstructive-minded — all in all, a very interesting movie.
+Wild Rovers is a moody, sometimes comical, but more often than not dark, lyrical tone poem to old west themes and motifs, yet is conspicuously avant garde and reconstructive-minded — all in all, a very interesting movie.

 The performances are a pleasure to watch.
 An older, but still magnetic William Holden plays an aging cowboy who is fully aware that he is past his prime.
-The role fits nicely into the second phase of Holden’s career, in which he mostly played word-weary middle age men.
-Holden uses his former movie star image to his advantage; his face alone conveys the idea of a past slowly dying.
+The role fits nicely into the second phase of Holden’s career, in which he mostly played word-weary, older men.
+Holden uses his former movie star image to his advantage — his face alone conveys the idea of a past slowly dying.